 The MDA/ALS Center of Hope at Temple University Lewis Katz School of Medicine provides an important setting for research towards understanding, treating, and curing ALS.
 That is why the ALS Hope Foundation supports an extensive clinical research program at the Center of Hope.
 Without research, there would be no progress in our fight against ALS.
 Clinical Research is a broad term, encompassing clinical trials (studies on the effect of a medicine on the disease or its symptoms) and clinical research that examines other aspects of the illness, such as assistive technology or quality of life.
 Clinical research at the Center complements our basic research program, in the hope that promising therapeutics identified at the lab bench can be tested for efficacy in the clinic.

-For more information on the clinical trials being conducted at Temple's ALS clinic, please contact our Research Nurse Coordinator, Kathleen Hatala, at Kathleen.Hatala@tuhs.temple.edu.
+For more information on the clinical trials being conducted at Temple's ALS clinic, please contact our Research Nurse Coordinator, Kathleen Hatala, via email at Kathleen.Hatala@tuhs.temple.edu.

 Clinical Research: Ongoing Projects

 Cytokinetics CY5022 FORTITUDE